facebook pixel

 How Should HR Managers Structure the Mid-Year Review Process?

 Just like practice is 90% of a sports team’s performance, preparation is 90% of the mid-year review process.
-HR managers that prioritize structure are more likely to enjoy a smoother experience.
+HR managers who prioritize structure are more likely to enjoy a smoother experience.

 Things you should consider when outlining the review structure include: